yiyizym/yiyizym.github.io/_posts/2015-08-23-ruby-koans.markdown

 layout: post_with_octocat
 title: ruby_koans
 date: 2015-08-23 10:18:33
-description: some notes about ruby when practicing with ruby koans
+excerpt: some notes about ruby when practicing with ruby koans
 categories: ruby
 tags:
 - ruby